nayse/nayse.github.io/index.md

 - 2013 - 2015: High School.

 ## Work Experience
+- 2018 - 2019: Research Assistant at the Federal University of Alagoas and National Council for scientific and Technological Developmen.
 - 2018 - 2021: Teaching Assistant at the Federal University of Alagoas for the following classes:
   <br>
   Algorithms and Computer Programming (Undergraduate, 2020).